 This chickpea curry recipe makes a comforting Punjabi chole from the new cookbook Indian Cooking Class. by Australian chef Christine Manfield, whose love of spice, Indian food and India began soon after she started cooking.
 Chole is ‘chickpeas’ and this richly spiced chickpea stew is a beloved dish of Punjabi cuisine of Punjab, a region straddling Northern India and Pakistan.

 “Chole bhatura is a Punjabi staple that makes use of humble pantry ingredients.
 Chole is a chickpea curry served with puffed bhatura bread, a dish that has been widely embraced in other regions of India,” Christine Manfield says in the introduction to her chole recipe.
-“The dal preparation can vary across districts, depending on its blend of spices.
-And this version was my favourite breakfast during my travels through Sikkim, staying in village houses.”
+“The dal preparation can vary across districts, depending on its blend of spices.”

 Cambodian Kroeung Curry Paste Recipe